Three Main Differences Between Plant And Animal Cells

 While the three main contrasts dominate the discussion, a few secondary distinctions reinforce the overall picture:

-1. Cytoskeletal Organization – Plant cells possess a reliable network of cortical microtubules that guide cellulose synthase complexes, whereas animal cells have a more dynamic actin‑myosin system facilitating motility and shape changes.
+1. Cytoskeletal Organization – Plant cells possess a strong network of cortical microtubules that guide cellulose synthase complexes, whereas animal cells have a more dynamic actin‑myosin system facilitating motility and shape changes.

 2. Centrioles and Spindle Formation – Animal cells contain centrioles that organize the mitotic spindle; most plant cells lack centrioles, forming the spindle from dispersed microtubule‑organizing centers.